Xenon arc lamp

 A xenon arc lamp is a highly specialized type of gas discharge lamp, an electric light that produces light by passing electricity through ionized xenon gas at high pressure.
 It produces a bright white light to simulate sunlight, with applications in movie projectors in theaters, in searchlights, and for specialized uses in industry and research.
-For instance, Xenon arc lamps with mercury lamps are the two most common lamps used in wide-field fluorescence microscopes.
+For example, Xenon arc lamps and mercury lamps are the two most common lamps used in wide-field fluorescence microscopes.